<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1769849793197035&amp;ev=PageView&amp;noscript=1">

 3. Think about the ‘golden thread’

-While this can make for great reading in a library, it's a great burden in practice.
-Maintenance is likely to consume a significant portion of your time and distract you from true value delivery.
-Instead, focus on the golden thread, or only the core components of your organization.
-You can start from a particular set of high-priority outcomes, then move to people, processes, applications, and technology.
+Instead, focus on the golden thread or the core components of your organization.
+You can start with a particular set of high-priority outcomes and then move on to people, processes, applications, and technology.
 Use the principle of ‘just enough architecture’ to guide and inform your decisions.

 Remember, this effort should be collaborative – not just for the team, but for the organization.
 Maintaining communication with other teams is crucial, and data should be the cornerstone of those interactions.
 Make sure you can share the repository with stakeholders outside of your team, and that the information is relevant and up-to-date.